zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ![tss_thresholds](../inst/images/tss_thresholding.png)

-Looking at the plot, a threshold of three or more reads is a sensible choice.
-There is a precipitous drop in detected features for a comparatively low gain in promoter proximal fraction of TSSs at higher thresholds.
+Looking at the plot, a threshold of three or more reads is a sensible choice: there is a precipitous drop in detected features for a comparatively low gain in promoter-proximal TSS fraction at higher thresholds.

 ## TSS Correlation

-Finding the correlation between samples can be informative of both sequencing efficacy, and to also get a cursory understanding about the differences between different samples.
+Assessing correlation between samples provides information on replicate similarity and can also give a cursory indication of the degree of difference between biologically distinct samples (e.g. different genotypes or treatments).

 ### TMM Normalization

-For correlation analysis, tsrexploreR uses 'TMM' normalization from the edgeR library.
+For correlation analysis, TSRexploreR uses TMM normalization via the edgeR package.
 This method was designed to make comparison **between** samples more efficacious.
 In the example below, TSSs are retained only if at least one sample has a count of 3 or more reads.

 ```
 exp <- count_matrix(exp, data_type = "tss")